sybila/biodivine-control-tool/AeonOnlineTool/OnlineTool/README.md

+# Biodivine/Aeon Online Tool Client

+The Aeon Client is a web-based user interface for the Aeon tool, designed for Boolean network operations.
+This project includes a static HTML+JS website for easy deployment and use.

+## Download link - <a href="https://downgit.github.io/#/home?url=https://github.com/sybila/biodivine-control-tool/tree/main/AeonOnlineTool/OnlineTool">Download here</a>

-## Aeon Client
+## Getting Started

-This is a web based user interface for the [Aeon](http://biodivine.fi.muni.cz/aeon) tool.
-The project contains a static HTML+JS website.
-To run the GUI locally, you simply need to download the contents of this repository, run `python3 -m http.server 8080` and open `http://localhost:8080` in your favourite browser.
-To deploy the GUI on your server, proceed as with any other static website (i.e. copy the files to the desired directory and configure the server to make them publicly available).
+### Running the GUI Locally
+1) Download the repository contents.

+2) Open a terminal in the project directory.

+3) Run the following command to start a local server:

+        python3 -m http.server 8080

+4) Open your browser and navigate to: http://localhost:8080.

+### Deploying on a Server

+To host the GUI on your server:
+1) Copy all files from the repository to the desired directory.

+2) Configure your server to serve these files as a static website.

+## AEON WASM Integration

+Some features rely on a WebAssembly (WASM) library, located in the aeon-wasm folder.
+This library exports native AEON functionalities, avoiding the need for re-implementation in JavaScript.

+Ensure the aeon-wasm folder is included when deploying the GUI, as it is critical for WASM functionality.

-### AEON WASM
+### Rebuilding the WASM Package

-Some of the features are delegated to a WASM library which exports the native AEON features so that we don't have to re-implement them in JavaScript.
-This funcitonality is in the `aeon-wasm` folder.
-Currently, our strategy is to have the fully built version of `aeon-wasm` in the repository so that it can be deployed directly.
-Hence, if you change some of the code in `aeon-wasm/src/`, you need to run `wasm-pack build --target web` in the `aeon-wasm` folder to rebuild the package.
-The "main" JS project will then automatically see the updated files.
-However, note that deployments therefore also need to include the `aeon-wasm` folder.
+If you modify the code in aeon-wasm/src/, follow these steps to rebuild the package:
+1) Navigate to the aeon-wasm folder.

+2) Run:

+        wasm-pack build --target web

+3) The updated package will be automatically detected by the main JS project.